marshallr3/x230-scripts/README.md

-This is intended to be a collection of small scripts for my Nitro-FHD 7-row modded Thinkpad X230.
-Keep it running and riced.
+This is a collection of small scripts for my Nitro-FHD 7-row modded Thinkpad X230.
+To keep it running and riced.
-These scripts will be X230 specific and may not work on other systems.
+These scripts may be X230 specific and may not work on other systems.